Devon128/CAPSTONE-/README.md

 ![image](https://github.com/Devon128/CAPSTONE-/assets/71898987/5cb8dc5d-c848-4ddb-b04b-91adf3ccb7e3)

 # Last Week Of Feb.
-We spent most of our time working on the code and making changes that had to be changed.
+We spent most of our time working on the code and making changes that needed to be done.
-We decided to focus more on the code so we could be finish with the prototype and make more changes if needed.
+We decided to focus more on the code so we could be finish with the prototype and make more changes if necessary.
 We struggled a little with making our piezo buzzer stop beeping, and we had to pretty much re-learn the If statement.
 We also discovered that we had to relocate the holes that we made.
+Our plans for next week is to finish the code and laser cut our new updated pieces.